laanp/Icarus_Mods_Separated/README.md

 ## Known Bugs/Issues/Notes - As of this current release.
+### Some of my bundled mods (laanp-BuildersDream & laanp-Combined_QOL) were designed as a bundled standalone mods that affects a number of files, and may not be compatible with Jimk72's Icarus Mod Manager (IMM).
+If installing with other mods using the IMM - SOME THINGS MAY NOT WORK! - You may have success merging with other mods using IMM, but do not report these issues as a bug unless you have tested this mod on it's own, with no other mods installed!
+Refer to [laanp Mod Compatibility Matrix](https://github.com/laanp/Icarus_Mods_Separated?tab=readme-ov-file#laanp_mod_compatibility_matrixpdf) for a x-ref of laanp mods that can be used together in the game.

 ### After a Game Update:
 It is generally good practice to follow this procedure when the game goes through an update: